graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 ### Schema Definition

-The Subscription is just a GraphQL object, similar to the Query root and Mutations object that you defined for the operations in your [Schema][Schema], the difference is that all the operations defined there should be async and the return of it should be a [Stream][Stream].
+The `Subscription` is just a GraphQL object, similar to the query root and mutations object that you defined for the operations in your [Schema][Schema].
+For subscriptions all fields/operations should be async and should return a [Stream][Stream].

 This example shows a subscription operation that returns two events, the strings `Hello` and `World!`
 sequentially: